 refers the customer to the Department of Homeland Security or other local organizations that can assist the individual in obtaining the required documentation.

+State driver’s licenses, federal identification and other valid documents verifying the customer's identification must be current at the time of eligibility.
+These documents will be considered valid throughout the life of a customer’s case, even if the document expires.
+However, if a case is closed and re-opened, the customer must provide unexpired verification of their identity.

 SSI/SSDI Recipients